KonsKons26/dmplot/README.md

 # dmplot: A Python Package for Dynamic Multiple Plot Generation

-MultiPlot is a Python package designed to facilitate the creation of multiple subplots arranged in a grid-like fashion without having to stress over making the subplots fit in a grid.
+**dmplot** is a Python package designed to facilitate the creation of multiple subplots arranged in a grid-like fashion without having to stress over making the subplots fit in a grid.
 It provides a simple interface for generating various types of plots from datasets, with customizable layouts, simple preset plotting functions and the ability to use custom plotting functions.

-**CHECK OUT THE NOTEBOOK FOR A SIMPLE GUIDE!!!!**
+**CHECK OUT THE NOTEBOOK FOR A SIMPLE GUIDE AND EXAMPLES!!!!**

+## Features

+- Automatically creates a grid layout for multiple subplots.
+- Flexible customization of grid shape (square, long, or perfect fit).
+- Predefined plotting functions for quick use.
+- Support for custom plotting functions.
+- Easy legend customization across subplots or for the entire figure.

 ## MultiPlot attributes